Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Automate testing for your web application in THREE days.
 Start Free Trial Now

-Performing Testing on the Basis of Test Plan
+Performing Testing on The Basis of Test Plan

 Test cases serve as a guide for the testers.
 The testing steps, areas and scenarios are defined, and the tester is supposed to follow the outlined approach to perform testing.
 If the test plan is efficient, it covers most of the major functionality and scenarios and there is a low risk of missing critical bugs.